SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/sign_convention.md

 end
 ```

-And writting the following would be the *incorrect* sign convention.
+And writing the following would be the *incorrect* sign convention.

 ```julia
 @equations begin